 Are you looking for where you can get the ADX indicator?
 Well, you can go to your trading platform and their own charting software.
 Look for the ADX or Average Directional Index in the menu of indicators, and if you want to throw on the plus di minus di lines, you can certainly do that, that’s optional.

 If you use Metatrader 4 or 5, you can go to the menu, and choose “Template”, and then “ADX”.

 - Click “Insert” and move your mouse over “Indicators and Trends”

 The ADX system was developed by J. Welles Welder in 1978 and further study was done by Dr. Charles Schaap.
 Further studies have been done by Chuck LeBeau and Ken Calhoun.

 Was this article helpful?

-Also if you’re interested in trading in help or coaching for your trading or investing or if you want some help, putting together your own trading or investing plan, you can contact me.
+Also if you’re interested in trading help, coaching for your trading, investing, or if you want some help putting together your own trading or investing plan, you can contact me.